DavidMertz/RegEx_Puzzles/book.md

 freesvg.org (Public Domain): johnny-automatic-right-hand;
 johnny-automatic-left-hand; johnny-automatic-left-hand; clown-1549219095;
-pointerfingerright; Prismatic-DNA-Helix-Circles-3
+Prismatic-DNA-Helix-Circles-3

 OpenClipArt (Public Domain): Elegant-Flourish-Frame-Extrapolated-19

 Samuel MacGregor Liddel Mathews, "The Goetia: The Lesser Key of Solomon the King" (1904, Public Domain): N_A_B_E_R_I_U_S

 *Stuck in the Middle with You*, by Gerry Rafferty and Joe Egan (Stealer Wheels), 1973: